-• 2e+) [CLARIFICATION] If a competitor holds multiple citizenships, they may choose which country to represent at their first competition.

-- 2e++) [ADDITION] The WCA Delegate should also verify the name and date of birth by means of documents (e.g. a passport) of every new competitor at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2h+) [CLARIFICATION] Competitors may be barefoot for 3x3x3 With Feet. - 2i+) [ADDITION] Although the competitor may pick up a stopwatch to view the current time (when they are not blindfolded), they must not start, stop, pause, or otherwise interact with the timekeeping of the stopwatch. - 2i++) [ADDITION] The organization team may provide the competitor an unofficial stopwatch for viewing the elapsed time (started together with the main stopwatch), in which case the competitor is not permitted to touch the official stopwatch. - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected. - 2i1c+) [CLARIFICATION] Electronic hand warmers may be used before or after an attempt only.
-Non-electronic hand warmers may be used at any time during an attempt. - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
+- 2e+) [CLARIFICATION] If a competitor holds multiple citizenships, they may choose which country to represent at their first competition. - 2e++) [ADDITION] The WCA Delegate should also verify the name and date of birth by means of documents (e.g. a passport) of every new competitor at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2i+) [ADDITION] Although the competitor may pick up a stopwatch to view the current time (when they are not blindfolded), they must not start, stop, pause, or otherwise interact with the timekeeping of the stopwatch. - 2i++) [ADDITION] The organization team may provide the competitor an unofficial stopwatch for viewing the elapsed time (started together with the main stopwatch), in which case the competitor is not permitted to touch the official stopwatch. - 2i+++) [REMINDER] Bluetooth puzzles are considered electronic devices. - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected. - 2i1c+) [CLARIFICATION] Electronic hand warmers may be used before or after an attempt only.
+Non-electronic hand warmers may be used at any time during an attempt. - 2i2a+) [ADDITION] A monitor of a camera can be visible to the competitor as long as it does not show the live feed of the camera. - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2k6+) [CLARIFICATION] WCA Delegates should only use their discretion to prevent competitors from being a severe detriment to the competition (e.g. wasting time and/or competition resources).
+Competitors should not be disqualified for a "poor" result when they are competing to the best of their abilities. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.